About

 What’s the difference between the linear and logarithmic charts?
 Why are they so different?

-The charts use the same data, but they represent it in different ways.
-The scale on the linear chart goes up in equal intervals (for example 10, 20, 30, 40 etc.), whereas the scale on the logarithmic chart does not (for example 10, 100, 1,000).
-The linear chart is useful for comparing two or more results, however because the differences between the largest and smallest result can be significant, it means the lowest results are too small to be seen; the logarithmic chart makes it easier to see all results.
+The linear chart is useful for comparing two or more results, however because the differences between the largest and smallest result can be significant, it means the lowest results are too small to be seen.

 How often is the site updated?